luetkemj/luetkemj.github.io/_posts/2018-05-05-netlify-lambdas-as-simple-as-possible.md

 [build]
-  command = "npm run build" # your build command publish = "./dist" # where your production ready code lives AFTER your build command has run functions = "./dist/lambda" # where your production ready lambda functions live AFTER your build command has run
+  command = "npm run build" # your build command publish = "./dist" # where your production ready code lives AFTER your build command has run functions = "./functions" # where your production ready lambda functions live AFTER your build command has run
 ```

-Every function file in `./dist/lambda` will become an endpoint with the following structure:
+Every root file in `./functions` will become an endpoint with the following structure:

 `{your-site-root}/.netlify/functions/{filename}`